n-h-e-z-r-o-n/movie-app-website/README.md

-# 🎬 FilmFusion – Movie & TV Show Desktop App
+# 🎬 Movie & TV Show Desktop App

 **FilmFusion** is a Windows desktop application that allows users to seamlessly browse, search, and stream movies and TV shows.
 Designed with a sleek interface and smooth performance, FilmFusion is your all-in-one entertainment hub.